keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 - Factor 2: Nonzero load (non-frictional) torque (‘freewheeling’).

   $ \displaystyle \textsf{starting inrush current} \begin{aligned}[t] & \longrightarrow \textsf{motor starts} \\ & \longrightarrow \textsf{gears backlash against nonzero torque} \\ & \longrightarrow \textsf{motor slows down} \\ & \longrightarrow \textsf{sustained inrush current} \\ & \longrightarrow \textsf{BJTs burn out} \\ & \longrightarrow \textsf{current stops} \\ & \longrightarrow \textsf{motor stops}  \end{aligned} $

-Me:

-> This is the scene from The Martian that the failure mode of my RC car's parallel and redundant transistors reminded me of:
->
-> > Though [space probe] Iris was held in place by five large bolts, the force was directed entirely to a single one.
-The bolt was designed to withstand immense forces; if necessary to carry the entire weight of the payload.
-But it was not designed to sustain a sudden impact from a loose three-hundred-kilogram mass.
-> >
-> > The bolt sheared.
-The burden was then shifted to the remaining four bolts.
-The forceful impact having passed, their work was considerably easier than that of their fallen comrade.
-> >
-> > Had the pad crew been given time to do normal inspections, they would have noticed the minor defect in one of the bolts.
-A defect that slightly weakened it, though it would not cause failure on a normal mission.
-Still, they would have swapped it out with a perfect replacement.
-> >
-> > The off-center load presented unequal force to the four remaining bolts, the defective one bearing the brunt of it.
-Soon, it failed as well.
-From there, the other three failed in rapid succession.
->
-> But: Even a slight pretest defect in one of the bolts?
-Unequal force on the four remaining bolts, when each was designed to carry the entire payload? …

-My project member:

-> … I like the flow of the description of the failure its very in the realm of engineering.
-It evokes the chaos that these sorts of failures produce, in like you said a chain reaction, like the frozen o-ring in the Challenger launch failure.
-Though technical in language, it describes the mechanisms in which any mechanical or conceptual system can fail like a car crash in slow motion or your life crumbling around you.
-Like who thought that was a good idea to have so much hinge on small aspects?
-What engineer thought up the FoS, what technician thought that looked fine, everyone has lives to get back to and other things to think about.
-Maybe sometimes you should sweat the small details before you have to find out about a larger system at work
->
-> I like to think of your motor drive as the little engine that could.
-Keep stacking the redundancy, until it looks like a GPU power phase, that baby’s got a honking motor and she’s gotta RIDE

 $ \displaystyle R_B < R_{\, \textsf{coil}} \cdot \beta \, \cdot \frac{V_{BB} - V_{\, \mathrm{D}, \, \textsf{on}}}{ V_{CC} - V_{\, \mathrm{D}, \, \textsf{on}}} = 225 \ \Omega \cdot 100 \cdot \frac{5.0 \ \mathrm{V} - 0.7 \ \mathrm{V}}{7.4 \ \mathrm{V} - 0.7 \ \mathrm{V}} \approx 14.4 \ \mathrm{k} \Omega \implies R_B = \boxed{\, ? \,} $